A complete and updated guide on the DeFi giant

 - Select the two token inputs you want to provide, i.e. ETH and MKR, or DAI and SAND.

 - Indicate how much you want to provide.
 The value of one input is always equal to the value of the second input.
-I.e. you provide $100 in ETH, and therefore also $100 in MKR.
+I.e. you provide $100 in ETH, and, therefore also $100 in MKR.s

 - Click “Supply”

-- Liquidity providers need to pay a confirmation fee to allow Uniswap to tap into the ir tokens.
+- Liquidity providers must pay a confirmation fee to allow Uniswap to tap into their tokens.
 This is a one-time fee.

-- Supplying tokens requires a transaction.
-Two transactions basically.
-And these come with a certain transaction fee.
+- Supplying tokens requires two transactions basically, and these come with a certain transaction fee.

-And remember, all DeFi dapps are experimental and come with risk.
+And remember, all DeFi dapps are experimental and come with risks.
 Never lock up more value than you’re prepared to lose if something should go wrong.